I. Context & Subject Matter

 The poem is written in response to the Uprisings against the British Rule in Ireland during World War I. Irish grievances were many, varied and longstanding; dating from the time of William the Conqueror and most involving brutal oppression and deprivation from the English.
 Before WWI, England had agreed to Home Rule for the Irish but because of the war England reneged on this promise.
 Many of the Irish did not support England in the European war.
 Yeats’ position is ambivalent; his preference is for order and tradition and at first does not identify with the rebels who wanted to overthrow the English.
 Some of his closest friends were involved in the 1916 uprising and Yeats grudgingly came to accept their cause.

 Though successful at first when 1500 men took over Dublin, proclaiming an Irish Republic on the Steps of the General Post Office, the British, despite its commitments of WWI, brutally and ruthlessly put down the insurrection with the loss of over 300 lives.
 As well eleven leaders were summarily executed within a month.
+These eleven men became blood martyrs for a national cause - "changed utterly".

 Much of Yeats’ treatment of life is detached, global and general; however in this poem he reluctantly and somewhat grudgingly delves into a specific event, names individuals and ponders its significance in the scheme of our existence.
 As is usual he reveals his compassion; yet counters this with his misgivings, his ambivalence – the poem fails to resolve the contrariness of life.
 He reveals historical events can easily morph into legend and even myth.